ronnyli/reddit-check/NOTES2SELF.md

     - or make the extension an overlay so it doesn't keep closing
 1. Consistent UI for post.html
     - after posting, go to `comment.html` if it was successful
+1. Search multiple variations of the URL and stop when results are found
+    1. URL with ? params
+    1. URL with # segment
+    1. URL w/o ? or #

 Where to get outside help?
     - ideally trustworthy